 - Can't sleep

-- Hallucinations, thinking and behaviour
+- Hallucinations, psychotic thinking, and behavior

 - Agitation, violence